highfidelity/fake_braintree/README.md

 * `:amount`: the amount of the transaction
 * `:status`: the status of the transaction, e.g. `Braintree::Transaction::Status::Failed`

 Any or all of these can be nil, and in fact are nil by default.
+You can also call it with no arguments.

 Full example: